tavinus/xap.sh/README.md

 **`xap.sh` will install apt-get packages and dependencies without confirmation,**
 **it will only ask for confirmation to install the modified thunar package.**

-`xap.sh` will ask for confirmation before deleting the work folder or installing Thunar.
+`xap.sh` will ask for confirmation before deleting the work folder or installing the patched `thunar`.
 It is possible to avoid the confirmations by using the execution parameters `-f`, `-k`, `-d`.
 # Disclaimer
 *XAP should be safe and has been tested on Ubuntu16+XFCE4, Xubuntu16, Mint17.3 (32bit & 64bit), however...*